 Ding, Ding, Ding!
 Bacon and Eggs is The Winner!

-But I will add that there is another option available to you, if you have trouble losing weight, and that is to skip breakfast all together.
+But I will add that there is another option available to you if you have trouble losing weight, and that is to skip breakfast altogether.

 That is a fat loss strategy called intermittent fasting.
 I have a blog post that walks you through 3 ways to do intermittent fasting, including the easy method which is a baseline strategy that all members of my weight loss coaching program benefit from.